Updated December 2014

 - 3 KU Medical Center graduates live and/or practice in Phillips County.

-- 23 professional education and administrative visits in Phillips County occurred in Fiscal Year 2014 via telemedicine, an interactive video technology that connects providers and patients when distance separates the two.
+- 23 professional education and administrative visits in Phillips County occurred in Fiscal Year 2014 via telemedicine, an interactive video technology that eliminates distance as a barrier to health care, continuing education and interprofessional collaboration.
 The technology is operated by the University of Kansas Center for Telemedicine and Telehealth.

 Researching to Improve Health